W. S. Oliphant: Marriage, homesteading and farming

 He returned to Ohio to marry Emma Hayward at Beverly, Ohio on Feb 25, 1880.
 They had met in their early teens and stayed in regular contact for 14 years before marrying at a large wedding with over 100 guests.
 They traveled west on the train to San Francisco and then by ship to Portland, OR, and traveled on to Salem, OR where they initially made their home.
 At that time Winchester helped organize the Historic Publishing Company which published a history of Umatilla County, Oregon, and then a history of SE counties of WA (Walla Walla, Columbia, Garfield, and Whitman).
 In working on this publication, he became interested in the region of SE Washington.
 In 1882 he filed for some land to establish a homestead and they moved to Dayton, Washington.

 They built a house on a homestead and spent 6 months “proving it up” somewhere near the current Dayton/Garfield County boundary (“Dry Creek South of Dodge Station”).
 They then spent 2 years establishing a homestead in Garfield County on the hills above Pataha Creek and lived in a 10 X 15 ft cabin.
 Since they raised cattle that needed regular watering, they bought land on Pataha Creek and moved there in 1899.
 In 1907 they built a large home that still stands on the Pataha Creek property.
 Wheat, barley, and cattle were raised on over 2000 acres of land.

 During 1882, when Oregon was still a territory, he worked part-time with Customs.
 Again in 1893, he worked for about 3 months in Olympia as “inspector of Chinese immigration”.
-During WWI he raised mules and sold them to the military and found it a profitable operation.
+During World War I he raised mules and sold them to the military and found it a profitable operation.